 As in other medical malpractice situations, the patient must prove that a competent doctor under the same circumstances would not have made the mistake -- this is called negligence.
 The key here is the phrase "under the same circumstances."
 Because the emergency room does not allow for the calm consideration available in other medical contexts, the mistake must often be fairly severe to rise to the level of negligence.

 As with most malpractice cases, both sides will hire experts to testify about what a competent doctor would have done in the same situation.
 (To learn more about expert witnesses in these types of cases, read Nolo's article Medical Malpractice: Using Expert Witnesses.)

 The hospital is often on the hook for a doctor's or other medical staff person's medical malpractice in the emergency room.
 Although hospitals are almost always liable for medical staff mistakes, that is normally not true with doctors.
 In a non-emergency situation, if the doctor is not an employee of the hospital (many are independent contractors) and the patient knew that fact, the hospital is not responsible for the doctor's negligence.

 In the emergency room, however, this changes because (1) the patient is going to the ER, not the doctor in particular, and (2) the hospital doesn't have an opportunity to inform the patient that the attending doctor is an independent contractor.
-As a result, hospitals are often on the hook for an ER doctor's medical malpractice.
-(To learn about hospital liability for medical malpractice, read Nolo's article Medical Malpractice: When Can Patients Sue a Hospital for Negligence?)
+As a result, hospitals are often liable for an ER doctor's medical malpractice.

 There are also a few states that allow a hospital to be sued for emergency room malpractice regardless of what the patient believed or was told.